Organs Are Composed Of Multiple Tissue Types

 • Physical interactions: Cells directly interact with each other through cell-cell adhesion molecules.

-This coordinated communication ensures that the different tissue types work together seamlessly to perform the organ's function.
+This coordinated communication ensures that the different tissue types work together without friction to perform the organ's function.
 Disruptions in this communication can lead to organ dysfunction and disease.

 The Clinical Significance of Understanding Organ Tissue Composition